 English & Deutsch ↓

 Welcome to the Open Design Studio at Mifactori.
-This time we bring you a simple trick we call Ringbein – a trick you can use to make a table and also other things.
+This time we bring you a simple trick we call Ringbein – a trick you can use to make circular tables and more.

 1 How it works

 Just put the legs to the ring and put it up.

 Legs must lie in a row not crossed.